xinghuoliaoyuan45/LocalChat/README.md

 # LocalChat
-Main idea is to isolate and focus on LAN communication and reduce distraction
+Isolate and focus on LAN communication and provide location services.